What is endometriosis?

 Other tests may include:

-- Biopsy.
-For this test, a small tissue sample is removed from the body and examined.
+Biopsy.
+For this test, a small tissue sample is removed from the body and looked at.

 the body.
 A CT scan shows details of the bones, muscles, fat, and organs.
 It can find